cdupont/CorentinDupont-WebPage/blog/drafts/2013-11-26-first-Nomyx-tutorial.markdown

 So let's go!
 After logging in, you will choose a screen name and register an e-mail.
 Registering an e-mail is important: the game is quite slow-paced, so you will receive an email whenever a new rule is submitted by another player.
+A game can last some weeks, usually the players spend 10 minutes per day to review the new rules, vote, and sometime propose new rules.

 After this step, you will arrive at the main screen.

 You can view any of the running games.
-For this tutorial, we will fork one of the running games:
+For this tutorial, we will create a new game:

     click on "Fork".
     On the newly forked game, click on "Join".